KiyomizuSuzu/KiyomizuOS/README.md

 5. Customize any available features to modify the playbook's functionality.
 6. Build the KiyomizuOS ISO.
 7. Mount the generated `.iso` file in File Explorer and run `setup.exe` from the root directory of the mounted ISO.
-8. Perform a clean installation and NOT an in-place upgrade during the setup process.
+8. Perform a clean installation during the setup process.

-> Only ISO Injection is supported.
-Live installation is not supported yet but I will add it soon.
+> In-place upgrades are supported and will preserve your current user settings.

 ### To Package the Playbook
 Ensure you have 7-Zip ZS installed from https://github.com/mcmilk/7-Zip-zstd